rocket-pool/old.docs.rocketpool.net/src/guides/node/create-validator.md

 By default, when you create a new minipool, Rocket Pool will generate a random unique address for it.
 However, the Smartnode provides the ability to search for a custom **vanity address** for the minipool.

-A vanity address is one where you effectively pick some set of characters that the address starts with - with the caveat that they must be hexadecimal characters since Ethereum addresses are all hexadecimal.
+A vanity address is one where you personally pick the characters that the address starts with.
-That means any of the following characters are legal:
+As Ethereum addresses are in hexadecimal, any of the following characters are legal:

 ```
 0 1 2 3 4 5 6 7 8 9 a b c d e f
 ```

-For example, you could make your minipool's address start with a bunch of zeros (`0x000000...`), `0x600d` (hex for "good") or `0xa77e57ed` (hex for "attested", a fitting prefix for a minipool).
+As a few examples, you could make your minipool's address start with a bunch of zeros (`0x000000...`), `0x600d` (hex for "good") or `0xa77e57ed` (hex for "attested", a fitting prefix for a minipool).
-Here is one of the team's test pools with such a prefix: [https://goerli.etherscan.io/address/0xA77E57c892C9e98B0B81289e4AfdA62fb59c5DDD](https://goerli.etherscan.io/address/0xA77E57c892C9e98B0B81289e4AfdA62fb59c5DDD)

 To find such a vanity address, you will need to **search for it**.
 This searching process involves picking a number, applying it as a "salt" to the hashing algorithm, and comparing the results against what you're looking for.